User Tools

 These instructions provide a basic guide for provisioning your Active Directory using Samba.
 For more detailed explanations, please consult the official Samba wiki pages.

-The Domain Controller is named dc1.mad.caponato.es and has an ip address of 192.168.0.2.
+The Domain Controller is named dc1.mad.caponato.es and has an IP address of 192.168.0.2.

-Its hostname and hosts file have already been configured (see Preparing your server).
+Relevant software packages already installed, its hostname and hosts file have already been configured (see Preparing your server).

 If you require guidance on installing additional DCs, please refer to the additional DC section.
-It is important to note that this howto should never be used for installing an additional DC.
+It is important to note that this how-to should never be used for installing an additional DC.

 Make sure Samba is stopped.